About The ProJect

-PT ThorCon Power Indonesia is proposing to the Indonesian Government to develop and build the ThorCon 500 MW TMSR (FOAK) with a private investment of around $US 1,2 billion with commercial operation target in 2028 through an Independent Power Producer scheme with a selling price of electricity of less than $0.007 per kWh.
+PT ThorCon Power Indonesia is proposing to the Indonesian Government to develop and build the ThorCon 500 MW TMSR (FOAK) with a private investment of around $880 Million with commercial operation target in 2031 through an Independent Power Producer scheme with a selling price of electricity of less than $0.007 per kWh.

 ThorCon will transfer knowledge and technologyies to Indonesian state-owned enterprises, such as PT PAL Indonesia, with which ThorCon has already signed a Memorandum of Understanding (MOU) to construct the TMSR500 components, including reactors.
 ThorCon is also funding fuel salt research and development with Institut Teknologi Bandung, Indonesia’s leading engineering university, as well as the University of California Berkeley and Virginia Tech University, so that the fuel salt can eventually be manufactured in Indonesia and serve as the foundation for the Indonesia nuclear industry.

 We are planning to build extra capacity up to 3000 MW by 2035 or six more units after ThorCon’s first unit starts operating in 2031, if the Indonesian Government agrees.
 This is in line with Indonesia’s 2060 net-zero emission target, which calls for nuclear power to account for 15% of the country’s energy mix by 2060.
 This translates to 90 GW of nuclear power contribution by 2060, implying that Indonesia will need to add 3GW of nuclear power every year from 2030 onwards.
 Then, ThorCon plans to establish a TMSR500 facility in Indonesia after 2035, with a manufacturing capacity of 10 units per year, or the equivalent of 5,000 MW, with a workforce of 5000–7000 people, which will match Indonesia 2060 net-zero emission target.